Cosmicoppai/LiSA/README.md

 ## 😶‍🌫️ Supported Websites

-Note: In the following version the user can only download from animepahe, more websites to come in future. <br>
+Note: In the following version the user can only download from animepahe, more websites to come in future.

 | Website | Sub/Dub selection | Supported resolutions | File Size |
 |--- |--- |--- |--- |
 | [AnimePahe](https://animepahe.com/) | Yes | 720p, 1080p | 720p: ~150MB, 1080p: ~200MB |